turboapps/docs/building/working_with_turbo_studio/f-msi_settings.md

 ### MSI Settings

-The following is a table of descriptions of the settings that you can use for MSI outputs from Turbo Studio.
+The following is a table of descriptions of the settings that you can use for MSI outputs from TurboStudio.

 <table>
 	<tr>